Supply chain management in construction: Your complete guide

 It also helps to allocate staff resources effectively for when the construction materials are delivered, so they can get to it right away.
 The proactivity on a project can be the difference between a speedy installation and a delayed one.

-For example: In shipping ports it is customary to be given a time slot to unload all the materials and products from your container.
+For example: In shipping ports it’s customary to be given a time slot to unload all the materials and products from your container.
 Not doing so will incur overtime fines so managing staff in your supply chain is crucial to avoid time-based penalties like this.

-Continuing on the topic of proactivity, construction supply chain management can help mitigate supply chain risks by developing a plan B. Knowing the potential risks allows you to prepare for a situation where a part of the supply chain might be unable to fulfil their responsibilities.
+Continuing on the topic of proactivity, construction supply chain management can help reduce supply chain risks by developing a plan B. Knowing the potential risks allows you to prepare for a situation where a part of the supply chain might be unable to fulfil its responsibilities.
 So then you can respond and keep the project moving forward!

 Take a look at the rest of the benefits of supply chain management.